Code-Institute-Submissions/limitless/README.md

 - [Mobile wireframe](https://wireframe.cc/gsisCp)
 - [Tablet wireframe](https://wireframe.cc/QXjHIG)

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ## Features - Scope Plane

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 - Autocomplete search feature -  allowing user to search for a location of their choice and pick from a dropdown of suggestions for more specific search.
 - Radio buttons - allowing user to filter out their search between accommodation, food & drink and points of interest.